hazelcast/hazelcast-reference-manual/src/QueryCriteriaAPI.md

 ***RELATED INFORMATION***

-*Please see the <a href="http://docs.hazelcast.org/docs/latest/javadoc/com/hazelcast/query/Predicates.html">
+*Please see the <a href="http://docs.hazelcast.org/docs/latest/javadoc/com/hazelcast/query/Predicates.html" target="_blank">
 Predicates Javadoc</a> for all predicates provided.*